Metal–organic framework: Carboxylate-based MOFs

 Carboxylate MOFs come in many forms and have been widely studied.
 Herein, HKUST-1, MOF-5, and the MIL series are discussed as representative examples of the carboxylate MOF class.

 HKUST-1

-HKUST-1 consists of a dimeric Cu-paddlewheel that possess two pore types.
+HKUST-1 consists of a dimeric Cu-paddlewheel that possesses two pore types.
 Under pelletization MOFs such as HKUST-1 exhibit a pore collapse.
 Although most carboxylate MOFs have a negative thermal expansion (they densify during heating), it was found that the hardness and Young's moduli unexpectedly decrease with increasing temperature from disordering of linkers.
-It was also found computationally that more a more mesoporous structure has a lower bulk modulus.
+It was also found computationally that a more mesoporous structure has a lower bulk modulus.
 However, an increased bulk modulus was observed in systems with a few large mesopores versus many small mesopores even though both pore size distributions had the same total pore volume.
 The HKUST-1 shows a similar, "hyperfilling" phenomenon to the ZIF structures under hydrostatic loading.